What fire alarm do I need?

 [Customer] “They said we need some automatic fire detection”

-[WFP] “Did they say what level of coverage and what standard is required for your risk?”
+[WFP] “Did your fire risk assessor say what level of coverage and what standard you require for your risk?”

-Every building is different and there is a lot of different fire alarm technologies on the market and if used correctly then it can really save you money on time and installation including potential disruption, so the less time the surveyor is concerning him or herself with the design type then the more time and effort can be used making sure that the right ‘system’ is used.
+Every building is different and there are a lot of different fire alarm technologies on the market.
+If used correctly they can really save you money on time and installation including potential disruptions.
+If your surveyor focusses on the design type then they might put less time and effort into choosing the right ‘system’.
 I know that this approach can save significant amounts of your money.

 What you need to know – What Fire Alarm Do I Need?